 Finally, the Trust may process your data to comply with our legal and regulatory obligations e.g. preventing, investigating crime or working with law enforcement agencies.

 Occasionally, we conduct internal research on our supporters’ data to help us better understand them, and provide a better service.
 This may include using web analytics or other information to identify common characteristics, interests and preferences.
-We will also obtain similar research data through our Membership Research Panel activities which will further help to shape the ongoing activities of the Trust as the internal research does.
+From external sources we will also obtain similar research data through our Membership Research Panel and Provider Surveys or Conserve Audits to reflect on and improve practice and listen to stakeholders.
 Our research is conducted on an anonymised basis and so cannot be linked to an identifiable person.

 Firstly and most importantly, the Trust will NEVER sell your data to a third party so that they may use it for their own purposes.
 We will never disclose your information outside of the Trust other than with your consent, as permitted or required by law or as necessary to protect the rights, property or safety of us or others.
-There will be instances where data has to be shared with third parties for regulatory purposes (audit, minimum wage, pension) or for outsourced business activities (processing direct debits, mailing fulfilment).
+There will be instances where data has to be shared with third parties for regulatory purposes (audit, minimum wage, pension) or for outsourced business activities (processing direct debits, mailing fulfilment, management of Award activity with/by an approved partner such as Cairngorms National Park Authority and Lake District National Park Authority).
 In these instances, and particularly where the counterparty is a “processor” as defined by GDPR, the Trust ensures that the very highest standards of data security and privacy protection are upheld to protect not just the privacy of the data subject but also the reputation of the Trust.

 In the event of a merger or acquisition, the data may transfer to the new entity.